-If you're on a mission to find fitted shirts, you've come to the right place.
-A lot of guys (along with their moms and girlfriends) don't actually know how a dress shirt should fit.
-We could go on about how Hugh & Crye shirts are the best, but we'd rather introduce you to the elements of a great fitting shirt.
+If you're on a mission to find fitted men's shirts, you've come to the right place!
+We could go on about how Hugh & Crye shirts are the best, but we'd rather introduce you to the elements of better shirt fitting.
 That way you can decide for yourself.

 The armhole of a dress shirt—its shape and size—dictates how a shirt will fit in the chest, shoulder, and armpit.
 Most shirt brands with Small-Medium-Large sizing cut their armholes big, to fit a wide range of body types.
 If you're noticing fabric hanging under arm, that's not good.
 Your armhole should be contoured in a way that creates a tapered feel under your arm, yet leaves a full range of motion.

 Men's dress shirts should taper from the chest to the waist, following the contours of the body and creating a clean line (i.e., no excess fabric) between the shirt and pants when tucked in.
-A great fitted shirt often has back darts, which allows the shirt to taper at the waist.
+A great fitted shirt often has two vertical back darts centered over the small of your back, which allows the shirt to taper at the waist.

 Fitted shirts have a high armhole, allowing for a tapered sleeve that follows the shape of your arms without excess fabric.
 When buttoned, the cuff should fall right at the base of the thumb (there's room for some personal preference here).
 Just like your chest, your arms should fill out the sleeves of your shirt in a way that doesn't leave excess fabric.
 Excess fabric in the sleeves will often fold and billow giving an unflattering look.